ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 That behaviour might cause errors during helm chart installation that deploy Jobs or during executions of scheduled CronJobs.

-As stated in this [blog post](https://itnext.io/three-ways-to-use-linkerd-with-kubernetes-jobs-c12ccc6d4c7c) there are different ways to handle this issue, both of them requires to modify Job template definition:
+As stated in this [ITNEXT blog post](https://itnext.io/three-ways-to-use-linkerd-with-kubernetes-jobs-c12ccc6d4c7c) there are different ways to handle this issue, both of them requires to modify Job template definition:

 1) Do not mesh the Jobs resources